SadnessPower/TUM-Enchanted-Graphic-Pack/Readme.md

 Special Thanks to Aphra!

-HOW TO INSTALL
+## HOW TO INSTALL

 Put this mod in Heroes/Mods folder and then set via mod manager the priority.
-It's need to be more higher of other graphic mod.
+It needs to be more higher of other graphic mod.